 A dental bridge is a common and effective method of tooth restoration.
-Located in Bedford, and Argyle, Texas, cosmetic dentist Mark Studer, DDS, provides dental bridges designed to restore the function and appearance of your smile.
+Located in Bedford, Texas, cosmetic dentist Mark Studer, DDS, provides dental bridges designed to restore the function and appearance of your smile.
 Dr. Studer and his team take an individualized approach to dental care, providing custom, natural-appearing tooth restorations.
 If you’re looking for a long-term solution to one or more missing teeth, book an appointment with Dr. Studer by phone or online today.

 Whether from injury, defect, or disease, the loss of a tooth is a serious oral health concern.
 Missing teeth can lead to several complications involving the function and appearance of your smile.